daftspaniel/minibus/README.md

 ## Features and bugs

-Please file feature requests and bugs!
+Please file feature requests and bugs.